carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 > Update the locations and names of files which followed the old convention {: .callout}

-## Backup your project files and folders
+## Backing up your project files and folders
+* Back up (almost) everything created by a human being or recorded by a machine as soon as it is created.
-Always backup your data in 3 places, at least one off-site (cloud-storage).
-Don't just use a failure-prone option (i.e.: USB drive)
+* Always backup your files in 3 places, at least one should be off-site.
-Warning!
-You may not be able to put everything in a public cloud (check your institutional guidelines).
+* USB sticks are a failure-prone option and are not valid solution for backup of scientific data
+* A robust backup cannot be achieved manually

+Can you keep 3 copies of your data which are always up to date?

+Secure data preservation is very difficult to achieve without institutional support and know-how.
+One option is a cloud storage, but not all data may not be put in a public cloud.

+You should always check your institutional guidelines and what solutions are available in your organization.

 > ## Challenge (2.5 minutes)
 > How can you achieve this?